Network and Knowledge Exchange Award

-The Disability Under Siege Network has made funds of up to £125,000 available to enable the investigation and reframing of the discourses on disability in contexts of education and conflict across Jordan, Lebanon and Palestine.
+The Disability Under Siege Network made funds available to enable the investigation and reframing of the discourses on disability in contexts of education and conflict.
+Three large-scale research projects (up to £125,000 each), with comparative projects across Jordan, Lebanon and Palestine have been commissioned.

 A Human Centred and Community Based Participatory Research Approach to Education Among Young People with Disabilities Living Under Occupation

 It is evident that people with disabilities (PWDs) in Palestine face accessibility difficulties in reaching main services, and they still lack basic rights like education, health and a decent livelihood.
 Moreover, PWDs as all Palestinians experience protracted Israeli violence which exacerbates their suffering even more.
 Our project aims to contribute to the research on young people with disabilities in conflict-affected countries focusing mainly on education.

 #DisabledVoicesfromGaza – narrative methodologies with media and information literacy (MIL) to empower university students with disabilities in Palestine